-d) that Resolution 71 (Rev. Busan, 2014) of this conference, on the strategic plan for the Union for 2016-2019, identifies key issues, goals, strategies and priorities for the Union as a whole, for each of the Sectors and for the General Secretariat;
+d) that Resolution 71 (Rev. Dubai, 2018) of this conference, on the strategic plan for the Union for 2020-2023, identifies key issues, goals, strategies and priorities for the Union as a whole, for each of the Sectors and for the General Secretariat;

+e) Annex 2 to Decision 5 (Rev. Dubai, 2014), which sets out options for reducing expenditure, including by reducing the number of Council working groups (CWGs) to the absolute minimum necessary and by cutting back to the extent possible on the number and duration of physical meetings of CWGs;

-e) that the Council adopted at its 2011 session Council Resolution 1333 on guiding principles for the creation, management and termination of Council working groups;
+f) that the Council adopted at its 2016 session Council Resolution 1333 (Rev. 2016) on guiding principles for the creation, management and termination of Council working groups;

-f) Resolution 70 (Rev. Busan, 2014) of this conference, on gender mainstreaming in ITU and promotion of gender equality and the empowerment of women through information and communication technologies,
+g) Resolution 70 (Rev. Dubai, 2018) of this conference, on gender mainstreaming in ITU and promotion of gender equality and the empowerment of women through information and communication technologies,

 considering further

-a) that the current Council and working group schedule has caused considerable strain on Member State and Sector Member resources;
+a) that the current Council and CWG schedule has caused considerable strain on Member State and Sector Member resources;

 b) that the constraints of the world economic situation also serve to further increase the growing demands placed on the activities of the Union and to highlight the limited resources available from Member States and Sector Members;

-c) that, in the resulting economic crisis facing the Union, Member States and Sector Members, there is an urgent need to seek innovative ways to rationalize internal costs, optimize resources and improve efficiency,
+c) that there is an urgent need to seek innovative ways to rationalize internal costs, optimize resources and improve efficiency,

 recognizing

-that the Council has consistently appointed competent and qualified candidates for the leadership of working groups, but that there remains a need to promote and enhance equitable geographical distribution and gender balance,
+that the Council has consistently appointed competent and qualified candidates for the leadership of CWGs, but that there remains a need to promote and enhance equitable geographical distribution and gender balance,

 decides

+1 that decisions regarding the creation, continuation or termination of CWGs shall be taken by the ITU Plenipotentiary Conference or Council on a case-by-case basis;

-1 that the Council should decide to create working groups based on key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Busan, 2014)1;
+2 that the Council should decide to create working groups based on decisions of the Plenipotentiary Conference and/or key issues, goals, strategies and priorities identified in Resolution 71 (Rev. Dubai, 2018)1;

-2 that the Council should decide the working groups' mandates and working procedures consistent with the Rules of Procedure of the Council;
+3 that, when creating a CWG, the Council should define clearly its terms of reference and working methods in line with the Rules of Procedure of the Council, and may review such terms of reference in the light of evolving requirements;

+4 that, when creating a CWG and defining its terms of reference, the Council should take effective steps to avoid any duplication of activities between CWGs, as well as between CWGs and groups within the ITU Sectors;

-3 that the Council should decide the leadership of the working groups, taking into account recognizing above, with a view to promoting and enhancing, inter alia, equitable geographical distribution and gender balance;
+5 that the Council should decide the leadership of the working groups, taking into account recognizing above, with a view to promoting and enhancing, inter alia, equitable geographical distribution and gender balance;

+6 that the term of office of CWG chairmen and vice-chairmen should not exceed the interval between consecutive plenipotentiary conferences, that a period in office in one CWG does not count towards a period in office in another CWG, and that steps should be taken to provide some continuity between CWG chairmen and vice-chairmen;

+7 that if a CWG chairman is unable to remain in office, a new chairman shall, as a rule, be nominated from among the current vice-chairmen of that CWG, in which case the “partial” term of office shall not be taken into account in any appointment for the subsequent term;

-4 that, to the extent possible, the Council should merge existing working groups with a view to reducing their number and the number and duration of meetings, and with the aim of avoiding duplication of effort, and minimizing budgetary impacts;
+8 that, to the extent possible, the Council should merge existing CWGs with a view to reducing their number and the number and duration of meetings, and with the aim of avoiding duplication of effort, and minimizing budgetary impacts;

-5 that, to the extent possible, the Council should integrate working group meetings into the agenda and time allocation of the annual sessions of the Council;
+9 that, to the extent possible, the Council should integrate CWG meetings into the agenda and time allocation of the annual sessions of the Council;